FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Method

-where $W_{q}, W_{k}, W_{v}$ are learnable projection matrices.
-To reduce computational complexity, we employ an asymmetric projection strategy, where the dimensions of the query \( Q \) and key \( K \) are significantly smaller than that of the value \( V \).
-This approach minimizes the cost of calculating attention by reducing the number of parameters involved in the key-query interactions, while still preserving the expressiveness of the value representation.
-To preserve spatial relevance, we introduce a dynamic positional bias derived directly from the value tensor.
-Specifically, the positional bias \( P \) is computed using a depthwise convolution applied to the value tensor \( V \), as shown in the following equation:
+where $W_q$, $W_k$, and $W_v$ are learnable projection matrices.
+To reduce the cost of global interaction while preserving the expressive capacity of the transformed content, we adopt an asymmetric projection strategy, where the dimensions of $Q$ and $K$ are compressed while $V$ remains relatively rich.
+In this way, the expensive key-query interaction is performed in a lower-dimensional subspace, whereas the value pathway retains sufficient semantic capacity for feature transformation.
+To maintain spatial awareness, we further derive a dynamic positional bias directly from the value tensor:

-where $\text{DWConv}$ denotes depthwise convolution.
-The attention weights are then calculated by adding the positional bias to the scaled dot-product of the query and key:
+where $\mathrm{DWConv}$ denotes depthwise convolution.
+The attention output is then computed as